Francis Hare-Naylor: Later life

-In 1803 Georgiana Hare-Naylor completing pictures recording Herstmonceaux Castle as it appeared before the demolitions, but then lost her sight.
+In 1803 Georgiana Hare-Naylor completed pictures recording Herstmonceaux Castle as it appeared before the demolitions, but then lost her sight.
 In the following year the Hare-Naylors went to live in Weimar, where the reigning duchess was on good terms with the family.

-On Easter Sunday, 1806, Georgiana Hare-Naylor died at Lausanne, leaving her children to the care of Lady Jones (her eldest sister).
+On Easter Sunday, 1806, Georgiana Hare-Naylor died at Lausanne, leaving her children to the care of Lady Jones (her eldest sister), who adopted or became guardian to them.
 After his wife's death Hare-Naylor never returned to Herstmonceaux, and in 1807 he sold the estate.
 In April 1815 he died, after a lingering illness, at Tours, and was buried beneath the altar of Herstmonceaux Church.

 Works

 Hare-Naylor wrote unperformed plays, The Mirror and The Age of Chivalry, which were rejected at Drury Lane.
 In 1801 he published his History of the Helvetic Republics (i.e. Switzerland, two volumes, second enlarged edition 4 volumes 1809).
 While at Weimar, Hare-Naylor published a novel, Theodore, or the Enthusiast, for which John Flaxman, whose sister Maria Flaxman was his children's governess, made a series of illustrations.
-In 1816 Hare-Naylor's best-known work, a Civil and Military History of Germany, from the landing of Gustavus to the Treaty of Westphalia,' was published.
+In 1816 Hare-Naylor's best-known work, a Civil and Military History of Germany, from the landing of Gustavus to the Treaty of Westphalia, was published.